The Projective Dynamic Logo Framework:

 - D40 | Nuclear Stability and the Periodic Table from PDL Combinatorial Axioms: Derivation of the Valley of Stability, Magic Numbers, and Assembly Rules

 Derives the complete architecture of nuclear stability from the proton and neutron quintuplets alone, without additional parameters.
-Central results: N_min(Z) = Z for all Z ≤ 20 as an exact theorem of the neutron survival condition; the conflict saturation C(Z > 20) = 190·T_pp exactly; the valley of stability reproduced at 100% accuracy for all 51 elements from Z = 1 to Z = 82 via integer filling rates r_exc ∈ {0, 1, 2, 3} linked to the harmonic oscillator sub-shell structure with PDL spin–orbit splitting Δn/(2n_u) = 1/12; and eight explicit assembly rules governing sequential nuclear construction from hydrogen to iron.
-A structural connection is identified between the open problem of deriving the filling rates analytically (OP14) and the open problem of deriving the Bekenstein–Hawking coefficient 1/4 from axioms (OP12): both reduce to counting coherent configurations on a collective PDL surface.
+Central results: Nmin(Z) = Z for all Z ≤ 20 as an exact theorem; the conflict saturation C(Z > 20) = 190·Tpp exactly; the valley of stability reproduced at 100% accuracy for all elements from Z = 1 to Z = 82.
+Eight explicit assembly rules governing sequential nuclear construction from hydrogen to lead.

 - D41 | Structural Closure Multiplicity and the Isospin-Symmetric Island of Inversion: a PDL Analysis of 84,86Mo